 • Devaluation of Human Labor: Will AI-generated content push out human creators in commercial markets?

-Can AI Exceed Human Creativity?
+Can AI Surpass Human Creativity?

 • AI can compose symphonies but not heartbreak.